Synthetixio/SIPs/content/sccp/sccp-273.md

 # Simple Summary

-Add the [fusion-enabled](https://1inch.io/fusion/) 1inch Direct-Integration contract `0xa77c88abcaa770c54a6cfbfd0c586a475537bbc1` to the DirectIntegration manager, with the following parameter set:
+Add the [fusion-enabled](https://1inch.io/fusion/) 1inch contract `0xa77c88abcaa770c54a6cfbfd0c586a475537bbc1` to Synthetix's DirectIntegration, with the following parameter set:

 ```
 {'currencyKey': 'sBTC',